Citrix DaaS

 Issue 1: Failed to upgrade LTSR VDAs to LTSR Cumulative Update (CU) versions

 Attempts to upgrade LTSR VDAs to LTSR Cumulative Update (CU) versions might fail.
-Although the upgrade process appears to complete successfully in Full Configuration, the installed version of the VDA does not change and the status changes back to Upgrade Available after a minute or two.
+Although the upgrade process appears to complete successfully in Studio, the installed version of the VDA does not change and the status changes back to Upgrade Available after a minute or two.
 The issue occurs with VDAs that have VDA Upgrade Agent version 7.35.0.7 or earlier installed.

 To work around the issue, log on to the VDA and upgrade the VDA Upgrade Agent to version 7.37.0.7 or later (using the VDA installer version 2303 or later).
 Starting with version 7.37.0.7, the VDA Upgrade Agent supports auto-upgrade so that agents of earlier versions running on the VDAs can automatically upgrade to the latest version.
 With this auto-update feature, the VDA upgrade service checks the VDA version reported by the agent and then schedules upgrades within one hour to automatically upgrade the agent to the latest version.
 This auto-upgrade feature reduces your maintenance effort.

-Log off sessions in Full Configuration
+Log off sessions in Studio

 If the agent fails to upgrade automatically, log on to the VDA and upgrade the agent manually as follows: